 Symptoms typically develop very early in a person’s life, often soon after birth.
 In Kindler syndrome, a rare subtype of EB, blisters form at birth.

-The National Institutes of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) suggest the following measures to protect the skin and prevent blistering on the skin in babies, children, and adults.
+The National Institutes of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) suggest the

 - wearing clothing that does not rub or irritate, such as clothing made from pure cotton fabrics